Search for new solutions to ongoing flooding issues along the Buffalo River

 BSA Executive Director Oluwole McFoy took questions and explained that the city will be adding new sensors to track water levels in the sewer system and said that they plan to continue investigating the issues.
 He did say however several factors are unfortunately out of everyone's control.

-“You know over the past 5 years we've seen some of the highest lake levels that really has an effect on our sewer system because the water can't get out,” said McFoy.
+“You know over the past five years we've seen some of the highest lake levels that really has an effect on our sewer system because the water can't get out,” said McFoy.

 Additional or more restrictive dams and weir systems could be another way to enhance existing sewer infrastructure and prevent backups.